ucbtheatre/dcm-ios/README.md

 - All Shows - list of shows, alphabetically
 - Venues - list of venues
   - Venue Detail - photo, address, list of shows

+# Notes

+Singleton DCMDatabase object.
+May reset the Core Data stack at any time; client view controllers should prepare to receive notification.